greydelta/cyk/README.md

 <h3 align="center">chomsky</h3>

-  <p align="center">A CLI-based program to generate a CYK table for any given grammar in Chomsky Normal Form (CNF).    <br />
+  <p align="center">A CLI-based program to generate a CYK table for any given grammar in Chomsky Normal Form (CNF)    <br />
     <a href="https://github.com/greydelta/cyk"><strong>Explore the docs »</strong></a>
     <br />
     <br />